entropicalabs/el-loom/docs/source/docu_files/basics/loom_experiment.rst

     from loom.eka import Eka

-The :class:`~loom.eka.eka.Eka` class takes in a three inputs — a :class:`~loom.eka.lattice.Lattice` object, a list of :class:`~loom.eka.block.Block` objects, and a list of :class:`~loom.eka.operations.base_operation.Operation` objects — and builds all of the necessary components for the experiment.
+The :class:`~loom.eka.eka.Eka` class takes in three inputs — a :class:`~loom.eka.lattice.Lattice` object, a list of :class:`~loom.eka.block.Block` objects, and a list of :class:`~loom.eka.operations.base_operation.Operation` objects — and builds all of the necessary components for the experiment.

 .. code-block:: python